Multimodal Rationales for Explainable Visual Question Answering: Method

+\textbf{Loss Functions.} A hybrid loss function is employed to refine the proposed model, with different loss components tailored for each type of prediction in our EVQA task.
+Consistent with previous methods \cite{li2018vqae}, we employ the widely-used binary cross-entropy loss \cite{teney2018tips} as $L_{ans}$ to supervise answer predictions.
+To train the model for generating textual rationales from the LLM-processed features $f_{llm}$, we utilize the simple yet effective cross-entropy loss as $L_{tr}$ in our case.
+Given $M$ questions, $N$ candidate answers, $M$ textual rationales, $L_{ans}$ and $L_{tr}$ are calculated as follows,

-where $l$, $\theta$ represent the maximum length of tokens and the trainable parameters, respectively.
-The sequenced tokens are referred as $w^i = w_1^i, ..., w_l^i$.
-To train the entire model for multi-task learning, we take the linear combination of the answering loss $L_{ans}$ and explanation generation loss $L_{tr}$ as follows:
+where $l$ and $\theta$ represent the maximum length of tokens and the model's trainable parameters, respectively.
+The sequenced tokens are denoted as $w^i = w_1^i, ..., w_l^i$.
+For visual rationale generation, we directly adopt the existing loss function from Grounding-DINO \cite{liu2023grounding-dino} as $L_{vr}$, including L1 loss, GIoU loss, and contrastive loss.
+To train the entire model using multi-task learning, we take a linear combination of the different loss components.

+Moreover, to improve the coherence between answers and their corresponding textual rationales, we introduce a new loss function termed \textbf{text alignment loss} (abbreviated as $L_{ta}$).
+Specifically, the improvement of text coherence is achieved by the alignment between cross-attended features $f_{cross}$ and LLM-processed features $f_{llm}$.
+We use the cosine similarity function to measure the feature similarity between these dual objectives from the textual side.
+The text alignment loss $L_{ta}$ is obtained as follows,

+where $f_{cross}'$ and $f_{llm}'$ represent the co-matched features in a common vector space through two MLP layers.
+Before incorporating it into the final loss function, we use a trade-off parameter $\lambda$ to balance the basic and alignment components of the loss.
+The overall loss $L$ of the model is defined as follows,